 - Attend your own assigned lab section, make progress substantial enough for your work to be checked off, and submit your lab (even if it is incomplete) by the end of the lab period.
 Note that your submitted work need not be complete in order to receive full credit if you were checked off.
-However, your TA will only provide you the password to be checked-off if you have either finished the lab notebook or towards the end of the lab.
+However, your TA will only check you off if you have either finished the lab notebook or towards the end of the lab.
 You must both be checked off and submit your lab notebook to receive credit. - Complete the lab on your own and submit the completed lab by Wednesday morning at 8:59 a.m PST.
 If you choose this route, you must finish the entire lab and pass all autograder tests (100% of tests passed) to receive credit.